ksylor/ksylor.github.io/_posts/2020-08-26-bullet-journaling.md

 ---
 layout: post
-title: Bullet journalling for software engineers (and other not-necessarily-artistic people)
+title: Bullet journalling for software engineers <br/>(and other not-necessarily-artistic people)
 ---

 If you frequent Pinterest and Instagram like I do, then you probably have the wrong idea about Bullet Journals.
 For the last several years I've come across dozens of perfectly-styled photos of beautifully illustrated motivational phrases handwritten in the pages in a fancy leather-bound notebook, with artist-grade pens and markers or highlighters placed ever so slightly off-parallel to give that perfect "I just happened to take a picture of my desk in it's natural state" vibe.
 Based on these images, I thought Bullet Journals were pretty and fluffy - good for artists, but not particularly applicable to my life as a software engineer.
 However, after doing some research and actually using the system myself, I can unequivocally say that the perception I had of Bullet Journals was totally wrong.